 You'll also need GCSE passes at grade C or above (or recognised equivalents) in English and mathematics.
 In addition, for some Secondary programmes you are also required to have an A-level in the subject.

-The love of and competency in maths is one of the most important aspects of being a good maths teacher.
-You’ll be enthusiastic about math and working with children, with recent experience of observing and/or working in schools.
+The love of and competency in Maths is one of the most important aspects of being a good Maths teacher.
+You’ll be enthusiastic about Maths and working with children.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.
 You may also need to enrol on a Subject Knowledge Enhancement course.